You’ve got a content marketing strategy, but is it working?

 - Defining success.
 There are many possible types of goals your brand can set for its content marketing campaign, and there’s no “right” or “wrong” way to go about it.
 For example, you could focus exclusively on building a better reputation for your brand, and work on getting featured in high-authority publishers.
 Or, you could focus on customer retention and drive your efforts toward your help and support content.
 You could focus more on generating traffic, or getting more conversions, or just reaching a wider social audience so you can attract more followers.

 How can analysis help you figure out what SEO goals you want to set?
 When you’re first starting out, most of your goals will be speculative, or based on preliminary forms of research like market research or competitive research.
-But once you get rolling, you’ll have access to far more in-depth and brand-specific pools of data, which can tell you exactly how your content is performing.
+But once you get rolling, you’ll have access to far more in-depth and brand-specific pools of data, which can tell you exactly how your content and SEO is performing.
 Here, you’ll be able to see where your strengths and weaknesses are; for example, if you see that your conversion rates are at an all-time high, but your traffic is lackluster, you can adjust your goals to focus on attracting more traffic.
 You’ll also have a baseline for comparison here; if you know you’re getting 1,000 website visitors a month with your current strategy, 1,200 next month is a pretty realistic target.

 - Goal criteria.
 When you’re setting goals to measure and analyze, you’ll want to keep some important criteria in mind.
 The SMART criteria is always a good standby here, even though there’s some variability in what “SMART” can actually stand for (Wikipedia says they stand for specific, measurable, achievable, relevance, and time-bound).
 Your goals should be specific, so you can have an objectively comparable number for your data.
 They should be measurable, obviously, so make sure your goals are relevant to something you can measure in your analytics platforms.
 Make them achievable and relevant, so they’re actually going to matter for your brand, and set a limit when it comes to timing (give yourself at least a month to make any kind of meaningful progress).
 Once you know your goals, you can establish what you’re actually going to measure when it comes to content marketing ROI—and how you’re going to measure it.